linneawolniewicz/linneawolniewicz.github.io/projects/ice_shelves.md

 date: 2021
 published: true
 labels:
-summary: "Automatic Event Detection in Antarctic Ice Shelves"
+summary: "Automatically detecting events in Antarctic ice shelves"
 ---

 I conducted this work as an Research Experience for Undergraduate (REU) student at MIT's Haystack Observatory in 2021.